 Niacin vs. Nicotinamide Riboside

-The glaring omission in the research is NOBODY seems want to compare Niagen to niacin.
+The glaring omission in the research is NOBODY seems to want to compare Niagen to niacin.
 Do they raise NAD levels equally?

 What's the difference between niacin and nicotinamide riboside?
 The biggest difference is the price.
 Niacin is inexpensive.
 Nicotinamide riboside is not.
 While I'm not aware of anyone looking at this (yet), I wonder if taking regular, old boring, niacinamide might raise nicotinamide riboside levels?